ValerieNguy/CSE151A_Final_Project/README.md

    - Retrained the model using the best-found parameters on the full training dataset.
    - **Training MSE**: 5.17
      **Testing MSE**: 5.73
-   - Observations: The Random Forest outperformed both Linear Regression and the Decision Tree modoels, reducing overfitting and generalizing better.
+   - Observations: The Random Forest outperformed both Linear Regression and the Decision Tree models, reducing overfitting and generalizing better.

+5. **Prediction Analysis (Test Data)**:
+   - **Correct Predictions**: 937,500
+   - **False Positives (FP)**: 126,096
+   - **False Negatives (FN)**: 68,766
+   - A prediction was considered "correct" if it fell within ±10% of the actual value.
+   - **Visualization**: A bar chart was generated to display the counts of correct predictions, false positives, and false negatives, highlighting the model's strong accuracy.
+However, the false positives and false negatives indicate potential areas for improvement.

-5. **Code and Resources**:
+6. **Code and Resources**:
    - [Notebook for Milestone 4](https://github.com/ValerieNguy/CSE151A_Final_Project/blob/main/CSE%20151A%20Milestone%204.ipynb)
    - [Dataset from Kaggle](https://www.kaggle.com/datasets/diishasiing/revenue-for-cab-drivers)